thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

 `Order C`

 ```
-Alice wants to sell to anybody 10 ASSET (ERC1155) against 100 MATIC (ERC20) for each token.
+Alice wants to sell to anybody 10 ASSET (ERC1155) against 100 POL (ERC20) for each token.
 ```

 `Order D`

 ```
-Bob wants to buy from anybody 1 ASSET (ERC1155) against 100 MATIC (ERC20) for each token.
+Bob wants to buy from anybody 1 ASSET (ERC1155) against 100 POL (ERC20) for each token.
 ```

-The equilibrium price is `100 [MATIC/ASSET]`, but, the selling order can't be fully matched because the buyer can only buy 1 ASSET of 10.
+The equilibrium price is `100 [POL/ASSET]`, but, the selling order can't be fully matched because the buyer can only buy 1 ASSET of 10.
 In that case, the `Order C` is partially filled. `Order C` can be re-matched with another order in a different transaction until being fully filled.